About Shaolin Kempo Karate

 2. Kicking - with foot, leg, knee, shin

-3. Felling - that is to knock an opponent off his feet by throwing, tripping, pulling, pushing, shoving, or scooping him
+3. Felling - that is to knock an opponent off their feet by throwing, tripping, pulling, pushing, shoving, or scooping them

 4. Grappling - by either wrestling, holding, breaking, locking bones or joints against nerve centers

-The Shaolin fighting system is the backbone of the Villari system since Grandmaster Villari felt it was the best for promoting overall good health, wisdom and longevity.
-This system is well balanced, incorporating mind, body and spirit into one.
+The Shaolin fighting system is the backbone of the system since Grandmaster Villari felt it was the best for promoting overall good health, wisdom, and longevity.
+Shaolin is well-balanced, incorporating mind, body, and spirit into one.
 In the realm of fighting, Shaolin is renowned for its devastating kicking and punching techniques.
-It incorporates the movements of five animals: Tiger, Crane, Dragon, Snake, and Leopard.
+It incorporates the movements of five animals: Tiger, Crane, Leopard, Snake, and Dragon.
 The Shaolin theory of fighting is based on circular movements, speed, conditioning, and developing strong internal energy, tendons, and ligaments.
 These are essential for producing a superior fighter.

-Karate is also highly favored by Grandmaster Villari, and he regards it as simple and quick to learn and execute.
+Karate was also highly favored by Grandmaster Villari.
+He regarded it as simple and quick to learn and execute.
 Known for its linear and angular movements with quick shuffles and in-line fighting movements, karate-type blows are more mechanical in execution than Shaolin blows.
 They are also more explosive.
 Karate concentrates more on external power and fewer moves are required to get the job done.

-Grandmaster Villari also utilizes the art of Kempo.
-It is a mixture of hard and soft movements that blend nicely, though it is not sophisticated enough by itself.
+Grandmaster Villari also utilized the art of Kempo, a mixture of hard and soft movements that blend nicely, though it is not sophisticated enough by itself.
 Kempo lacks the grace of Shaolin with its integrated leg maneuvers, the quick shuffles and footwork of Karate, and the explosion of hard Karate.